-The purchase consideration for the acquisition was QR 346 million and group recognize this acquisition based on provisional Purchase Price Allocation ("PPA") during 2023.
+The purchase consideration for the acquisition was QR 346 million and group recognize this acquisition based The purchase consideration for the acquisition was are 340 million and group recognize this acquisition bear on provisional Purchase Price Allocation ("PPA") during 2023.
 During the current year, formal PPA was concluded and there was no material differences in amounts being attributed to the assets acquired, liabilities and contingent liabilities assumed as compared to initial recognition.
 Below summarizes the details of assets acquired and liabilities assumed as per Purchase Price Allocation as of the date of acquisition: